Trusting Grace and Travelling this world with a fork!

 I could blog about food, right?

 My friends love my cooking.
 (My family not so much.
 They say I’m fattening them up with too much food!)
 I love baking too.
-I help my sister sell cakes and cookies, and our traditional sweets (as a hobby) on our days off.
+I used to help my sister sell cakes and cookies, and our traditional sweets (as a hobby) on our days off.

 Work-wise, well I was in Banking and IT for a long time, and did well too!
 But neither were my passion.
 So I switched to content writing, where I’m a lot happier.
 Sometimes Jesus takes us down the long road to our destiny, doesn’t he?
 So much learning along the way…